library-data-platform/ldp/USER_GUIDE.md

 improve query performance.
 The JSON fields offer access to the complete extracted source data.

-An additional attribute, `tenant_id`, is reserved for future use in consortial reporting.
+In addition, the attribute `row_id` is an LDP-specific key, and `tenant_id` is reserved for future use in consortial reporting.

 The data in these tables are extracted from Okapi-based APIs and loaded into the database by the LDP data loader.
 The data loader typically